musacatak/Gloabal-AI-Hub-Python-Bootcamp-Projects/Project 1/README.md

   * "5.
 Print current student List" => section used for printing current students (in dataframe not excel file).
   * "6.
 Print current Student Grades" => section used for printing studentGrades that extracted to excel file befor.
   * "7.
 Exit" => Stop terminating the program.
+  * Finally all section has a question at the end that ask to user Continue terminating with main menu or Quit.